umutcanaltin/fpgai_compiler/paper/paper.md

 Table 1 provides validation results for our FPGAI engine.
 Results show performance and resource usage when running feedforward and convolutional neural networks on a ZYNQ FPGA board (UA: ADD PL DETAILS).
 The feedforward neural network consists of 3x3x3 neurons.
 The convolutional neural network consists of 28x28->2 and 19x19x2->10 convolutional layers.

 ## Report generation
 The output report generated by the HLS compiler will be parsed and presented to the user, providing visibility into the hardware components utilized by the engine.
 This feature enables users to understand the resource consumption of the engine, empowering them to make informed decisions regarding hardware allocation and optimization strategies.
+User can find this feature in connections tab.

 # Future work